Super Mario Sunshine: Development

 A sequel to Super Mario 64 had been in development for several years; the canceled games Super Mario 64 2/Super Mario 128 were some ideas Nintendo had for a direct sequel.
-Super Mario Sunshine began development in Late 2000/Early 2001.
 Super Mario Sunshine was first shown at Nintendo Space World 2001.
 The game was later shown again at E3 2002.
 It was developed by Nintendo EAD.

-The game received the first lead directing role for Nintendo designer Yoshiaki Koizumi following a ten-year-long apprenticeship working on various other games.
+The game was the first lead directing role for Nintendo designer Yoshiaki Koizumi following a ten-year-long apprenticeship working on various other games.
 Super Mario creators Shigeru Miyamoto and Takashi Tezuka served as producers.
 It was the first Nintendo first-party game after Satoru Iwata became president of Nintendo, succeeding Hiroshi Yamauchi.
 Developing a Mario game for the GameCube was the last request Yamauchi gave the team before resigning.
-In an interview about the development of Super Mario Sunshine with Koizumi, Kenta Usui, and Tezuka, it was mentioned that the game's development began after showing Super Mario 128 and following the critical and commercial success of The Legend of Zelda: Majora’s Mask, when Koizumi conceived the idea of gameplay involving a water pump.
+In an interview about the development of Super Mario Sunshine with Koizumi, Kenta Usui, and Tezuka, it was mentioned that the game's development began after showing Super Mario 128 and following the critical and commercial success of The Legend of Zelda: Majora's Mask, when Koizumi conceived the idea of gameplay involving a water pump.
 However, at first Koizumi, Miyamoto and Tezuka thought that the world was too daringly out of character with Mario.
 There were ten candidates for possible water nozzles, and F.L.U.D.D. was chosen because of fitting in the game's setting, though it was not one of the favorites.
 They also stated that several Yoshi features were omitted, such as Yoshi vomiting water fed to him.
-It was the first in the Mario series to include Peach’s panneria-like overskirt and ponytail and Toad’s different colored spots, and vests with yellow outlines.

 Koji Kondo and Shinobu Tanaka composed the score to Super Mario Sunshine.
 Kondo composed the main motif for Isle Delfino, Bianco Hills, Ricco Harbor, and Gelato Beach, as well as the ending credits, while additional music was composed by Tanaka.
 The soundtrack features various arrangements of classic Mario tunes, including the underground music and the main stage music from the original Super Mario Bros.